Steps of the eviction process in Maine:

 - Filing a Fair Housing complaint with the Maine Human Rights Commission.

-- Informing the landlord that the tenant (or tenant’s child) is a victim of sexual assault, domestic violence or stalking.
+- Informing the landlord that the tenant (or tenant’s child) is a victim of sexual assault, domestic violence or stalking

-Step 1: Landlord Serves Notice to Tenant
+Step 1: Landlord Serves Notice To Tenant

-7-Day Notice to Pay Rent or Quit
+7-Day Notice To Quit

-30-Day Notice to Quit
+30-Day Notice To Vacate

 For tenants that don’t pay monthly, the amount of notice does not change.

-7-Day Notice to Quit
+7-Day Notice To Vacate

 Step 2: Landlord Files Lawsuit with Court